Njugen/Tab-Manager/README.md

 Tab manager plugin for Chromium browsers and Firefox.
-This release gives the user a larger overview over active and archived tabs, as well the possibility to arrange windows and tabs into folders - a convenient feature for those who needs to separate hobby sessions from work.
+This release gives the user a larger overview over active and archived tabs, as well the possibility to arrange windows and tabs into folders - a convenient feature for those who needs to launch different sessions for different purposes.

 ## Features